fab7/LAB-Data-Science-Blog-Post/Who_Are_The_Rust_Users_In_2023.md

     <img src="./images/What_are_the_job_types_of_the_Rust_lovers.png" />
 </p>

-As you can read from the bar chart, the language is going to offer you much opportunities in the fields of full-stack and back-end types of developments which stand out with more than **57.5%** of the Rust lovers already doing extensive work in those areas.
-Rust is also particularly suitable for embedded systems which naturraly shows up in third position (**5.9%**), ahead of front-end (**2.8%**) and before research, cloud infrastucture and gaming.
+As you can read from the bar chart, the language is going to offer you much more opportunities in the fields of full-stack and back-end types of developments, which stand out with more than **57.5%** of the Rust lovers already doing extensive work in those areas.
+Rust is also particularly suitable for embedded systems which naturally shows up in third position (**5.9%**), ahead of front-end (**2.8%**) and before research, cloud infrastucture and gaming.

 ### Q2 - What are the best Rust paying jobs?